openshift/cluster-cloud-controller-manager-operator/README.md

 To invoke the unit tests, run `make unit`.
 If you wish to also run the code generation and verification steps, run `make test`.

-*Note When running the local unit tests you may see errors about a missing `etcd` binary.
-These tests expect a slightly different configuration and are known to fail on local hosts.*

 #### End to End Tests